Do Go On - 536 - FedEx Flight 705

 Oh, God.

-Because it's all on the recording.
+And because it's all on the recording.

-And you can on that website I'm talking about, which will be linked,
+And you can, on that website I'm talking about, which will be linked,

 has the whole transcript if you are interested in that.

-But he comes back and he's yelling, sit down, sit down,
+But he comes back and he's yelling.

-this is a real gun and I'll kill you.
+sit down, sit down, this is a real gun and I'll kill you.

-But I've never used a spear gun.
+But I've never used to spear gun.

 Is it one and you're done?